batocera-linux/batocera.linux/batocera-Changelog.md

 - OpenJK to play Jedi Academy & Jedi Outcast
 - Intel Quick Sync Video acceleration to ffmpeg for supported Intel GPUs
 - ShadPS4 emulator for PlayStation 4 gaming
+- OpenMOHAA to play Medal of Honor: Allied Assault including Spearhead and Breakthrough expansions
 ### Fixed
 - Fix some problems in ES and Batocera with IPv6 networks
 - Fix ES behavior with usb network tethering